postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-postman_account.md

 [![sync icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59135890.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59135890.png)

+### Switching between different accounts
+You can sign in to multiple accounts at the same time in the Postman app and the Postman web dashboard.
+After you sign in, you can switch between these accounts.

+#### How to switch accounts in the Postman app
+When you first open the Postman app, you can sign in as an existing user or create an account.

+If you bypass the initial sign-in option, you can click the Sign In button on the top right corner of your screen at any time.

+**(Insert Sign In graphic)**

+After you sign in, your profile image replaces the **Sign In button**.

+When you click on your profile image, a drop down menu lists all active signed-in accounts.

+To sign into another account, click the **Add A New Account** button at the bottom of the drop down menu.

+**(Insert Add a new account graphic)**

+After you sign in to another account, the drop down menu lists all your active signed-in accounts.

+To switch back to your previous account, click on the account user name in the drop down menu.

+**(Insert Multiple accounts graphic)**

+#### How to switch accounts in the Postman web view
+When you sign in to the Postman dashboard, you see your profile image on the top right hand corner of the screen.

+To sign into another account, click the Add A New Account button at the bottom of the drop down menu.

+After you sign in to another account, the drop down menu lists all your active signed-in accounts.

+To switch back to your previous account, click on the account user name in the drop down menu.

+**(Insert Multiple accounts web view graphic)**

 ### Security policies and standards

 Postman uses several technologies to ensure that your data is safe and secure.
 For more details, visit our [security page](https://www.getpostman.com/security){:target="_blank"}.